dennisnyarko/cloud-foundations-notes/README.md

 - What the service is.
 - When to use it.
 - When NOT to use it.
-- Important characteristics and use cases
+- Important characteristics and use cases.